GIFUS/coub_views/README.md

 This is the field for specifying the threads to perform the view.
 The speed of cheating depends on this parameter, but keep in mind that with a weak PC, there will be lags and failures.

 ### Info
 The author is not responsible for the blocking of your account!
+You use the software at your own risk!